 - A series of letters purporting to prove the existence of an affair between John F. Kennedy and Marilyn Monroe were proven to be fake using a series of these, including Font Anachronism.
 The most damning, however, was the use of ZIP codes on letters supposedly written before the US Postal Service introduced them in 1963, a few months before Kennedy's death.

 - In Germany in the 1980s, chapters of what was supposed to be an authentic diary of Adolf Hitler were sold to a major tabloid for huge amounts of money.
 It created a sensation and later a major scandal when it became apparent that the seller wrote the chapters himself, fooling not only the magazine but also large parts of the public.
 One of the things that didn't add up was that the binder glue used in the diary was found to be of a type that was not made until after Hitler's death in 1945.

-- This Snopes article talks about a alleged rejection letter for a doctoral aplication to Albert Einstein by the University of Bern from 1907.
-It points out to that the address does not make sense since it uses a modern name for a street and that Switzerland didn't use a four-digit postal code until the 1960's.
+- This Snopes article talks about an alleged rejection letter for a doctoral application to Albert Einstein by the University of Bern from 1907.
+It points out to that the address does not make sense since it uses a modern name for a street and that Switzerland didn't use a four-digit postal code until the 1960s.
 All of that besides the fact that the letter is in English, while both the University and Einstein would speak in German.